-"They are afraid, above all else, of failing, of disappointing or displeasing the many anxious adults around them, whose limitless hopes and expectations for them hang over their heads like a cloud..
-They are bored because the things they are given and told to do in school are so trivial, so dull, and make such limited and wide narrow demands on the spectrum of their intelligence, capabilities, and talents.
+"They are afraid, above all else, of failing, of disappointing or displeasing the many anxious adults around them, whose limitless hopes and expectations for them hang over their heads like a cloud.
+They are bored because the things they are given and told to do in school are so trivial, so dull, and make such limited and narrow demands on the wide spectrum of their intelligence, capabilities, and talents.
 They are confused because most of the torrents of words that pours over them in school makes little or no sense.
 It often flatly contradicts other things they have been told, and hardly ever has any relation to what they really know- to the rough model of reality they carry around in their minds."

-2.5 ============ SOME CONCEPTS Accord ing to Novak (1977:18) : FACTS are reco rds of events that occur in the world.
-CONCEP TS describe group of some regularity or relationship within a facts THEORI link concepts or suggest ways in which may be related.
+2.5 CLARIFYING SOME CONCEPTS

+According to Novak (1977:18) :

+FACTS are records of events that occur in the world.

+CONCEPTS describe some regularity or relationship within a group of facts

+THEORIES serve to link concepts or suggest ways in which concepts may be related.